Mit brennender Sorge: Defending the Old Testament

 Historian Paul O'Shea says the encyclical contains a vigorous defense of the Old Testament out of belief that it prepared the way for the New.

 Claimed attacks on Hitler

+There is no mention of Hitler by name, as there are no mentions of Jews or Nazis, in the encyclical: historian Alexandra Valdez comments "yet, all who heard the encyclical knew of whom and of what the encyclical spoke."

+In particular, the "delusion prophet" described in the text is often taken as a veiled reference to Hitler and his ilk.
+The same passage specifically calls out "Wortführern" or "opinion leaders", which evokes "führer."

-There is no mention of Hitler by name in the encyclical but some works say that Hitler is described as a "mad prophet" in the text.
-Anthony Rhodes was a novelist, travel writer, biographer and memoirist and convert to Roman Catholicism.
-He was encouraged by a Papal nuncio to write books on modern Church history and he was later awarded a Papal knighthood.
-In one of his books (The Vatican in the Age of the Dictators) he wrote of the encyclical "Nor was the Führer himself spared, for his 'aspirations to divinity', 'placing himself on the same level as Christ'; 'a mad prophet possessed of repulsive arrogance".
-This has subsequently been cited in works which repeat Rhodes saying that Hitler is described as a "mad prophet" in the encyclical.
+The Catholic writer Anthony Rhodes wrote in The Vatican in the Age of the Dictators: "Nor was the Führer himself spared [in the encyclical], for his 'aspirations to divinity', 'placing himself on the same level as Christ'; 'a mad prophet possessed of repulsive arrogance".
+Subsequent works have repeated Rhodes' characterization that Hitler is described as a "mad prophet" in the encyclical.